spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/supplemental-packs.md

 ## Additional OVAs

-The following table lists additional OVAs that may be required depending on the Kubernetes version and distribution you want to use for your workload clusters.
+The following table lists additional OVAs you may need depending on the Kubernetes version and distribution you want to use for the workload clusters.

 | **Kubernetes Version** | **OVA Name**            | **Download URL**                                                                           |
 | ---------------------- | ----------------------- | ------------------------------------------------------------------------------------------ |